 What actually happens at the Commission on the Status of Women?

 The first week is a time for UN Member States, Civil Society Organisations (this just means organisations like us and other not-for-profits) and other stakeholders to deliver large plenary presentations on the year that was in gender equality, discuss innovations in this space and share recommendations for the coming year.
 Week one of CSW is jam-packed full of debate, strategising and planning.
 Governments of the world come together in high level meetings to discuss the myriad of issues affecting women.
-Everything is up for discussion, but this year’s focus is on the role of social protection systems, access to public services and sustainable infrastructure for the empowerment of women and girls.
-This covers a wide range of topics, from urban planning and public transport to women’s access to rural health services.
-Leaders will share ideas and strategies about how to improve social protection, public services and infrastructure for women and girls, through clearer policy and formal governmental commitments to gender equality.
-Civil Society Organisations (including IWDA representatives) will attend meetings, lobby Governments, liaise with decision makers and ensure the voices of diverse women are represented.
+Everything is up for discussion, but this year’s focus is on the review and appraisal of the implementation of the Beijing Declaration and Platform for Action and the outcomes of the 23rd special session of the General Assembly.
+The review will include an assessment of current challenges that affect the implementation of the Platform for Action and the achievement of gender equality and the empowerment of women and its contribution towards the full realisation of the 2030 Agenda for Sustainable Development.
+Civil Society Organisations (including IWDA representatives) will attend meetings, lobby governments, liaise with decision-makers, and ensure the voices of diverse women are represented.

 The “agreed conclusions” is a huge document, but an important one to get right – it’s designed to inform policy on women’s human rights across the world.
 If a government signs up, they’re obligated to deliver on it, which is why so much time is spent in discussions, negotiations and debate to reach an outcome that can be agreed on.

 Why do we go?